NEARBuilders/intents-data-dashboard/plugins/MIGRATION_GUIDE.md

-# Multi-Route + Middleware Migration Guide
+# Single-Route + Middleware Migration Guide

 ## Overview

-This guide documents the migration from the monolithic `getSnapshot` approach to the new multi-route + middleware architecture for data provider plugins.
-The pattern has been successfully implemented in `plugins/across` and should be applied to all remaining plugins.
+This guide documents the migration to the single-route + middleware architecture for data provider plugins.
+Each API call for rates/liquidity now accepts a single route instead of arrays of routes, simplifying the API surface and making it easier to implement and test.
+The pattern has been successfully implemented in `plugins/across`, `plugins/near-intents`, and `plugins/_plugin_template`.

 ## Architecture: 4-Layer Pattern